Mutation accumulation experiments: Derived Estimates of Mutational Parameters

 For example, in the nuclear genome of Drosophila melanogaster, one study placed the rate of single-nucleotide mutation at 3.5 × 10^{−9} mutations per site per generation, while another study obtained a value of 5.8 × 10^{−9} mutations per site per generation for the same parameter.
-Estimates of the D. melanogaster mitochondrial genome mutation rate are generally ~10 times higher than that of the nuclear genome, with one estimate being 6.2 x 10^{−8} mutations per site per generation.
+Estimates of the D. melanogaster mitochondrial genome mutation rate are generally ~10 times higher than that of the nuclear genome, with one estimate being 6.2 × 10^{−8} mutations per site per generation.
 The rate of occurrence for deleterious mutations per generation (Ud) can be obtained by multiplying the average number of mutations per generation by the proportion of mutations which are expected to be deleterious within a given species.
 However, it can also be estimated by way of fitness assays using MA lines of known genotype.
 In Drosophila melanogaster, one study placed the value of this parameter at 1.2 deleterious mutations per diploid genome per generation, which matches closely the average value of this parameter within this species across all studies on the subject conducted as of 1999.
 However, the putative Ud values obtained by way of similar mutation accumulation-based studies have varied significantly, with some estimates being as low as 0.02 deleterious mutations per diploid genome per generation, a value not much higher than the putative lethal mutation rate of 0.01 mutations per generation.
 Uncharacteristically low values such as this are usually obtained in studies that classify mutations as either deleterious or not by screening for quantifiable decreases in viability.
 This is because these studies are thought to overlook the vast majority of deleterious mutations for which the overall effect on viability is too small in magnitude to be observed by way of such assays.
 Higher Ud values (>1) that are more in line with current scientific consensus regarding the estimation of this parameter in D. melanogaster suggest that selection against these deleterious mutations may play a significant role in shaping patterns of genetic variation in the genome, as well as in maintaining selection for recombination and sexual reproduction.